onap/doc/docs/guides/onap-developer/settingup/fullonap.rst

 **Context**
 ===========
 ONAP may be deployed in different contexts depending on your requirements.
-The recommended installation for Amsterdam Release is currently based on OpenStack HEAT Template.
+The recommended installation for Beijng Release over virtual machines is based on OpenStack HEAT Template.

-Using the Amsterdam HEAT Template installer, ONAP can be deployed in a single tenant or multiple tenants.
+Using the Beijing HEAT Template installer, ONAP can be deployed in a single tenant or multiple tenants.
 One tenant for all the components except DCAE, and another tenant dedicated to the DCAE components.

 The VNFs managed by ONAP may be deployed in different OpenStack tenants or based on top of VMware based infrastructure.
 For details, refer :ref:`to MultiCloud project<index-multicloud>`.

 The current installation is based on the single tenant deployment (all the ONAP components will be hosted in a unique tenant) with DCAE components deployed in High Availability mode.

 The installation requires some manual tasks to setup the DCAE components.